AugurProject/augur-walkthrough/disputing.md

 If Outcome1's dispute bond is not filled by the time Outcome2's dispute bond is successfully filled or the dispute window ends, then stake placed on Outcome1's dispute bond can be reclaimed.

 - [ ] Report on a new market with User1 and move time forward to bring it into its first dispute window.
 Halfway-fill an outcome's dispute bond.
+Place and settle a couple trades on a market to creat reporting fees.
 Push time forward to the next dispute window.
-Then, confirm that you can claim the REP you staked in the unsuccessful dispute via the Claim All button on Portfolio: Reporting.
+Then, confirm that you can claim the REP you staked in the unsuccessful dispute + a share of the reporting fees from the previous fee window via the Claim All button on Portfolio: Reporting.
-- [ ] Report on a new market with User1 and move time forward to bring it into its first dispute window.
+- [ ] (1.)
+Report on a new market with User1 and move time forward to bring it into its first dispute window.
 Halfway-fill Outcome1's dispute bond.
 Switch to User2, and completely fill Outcome2's dispute bond so Outcome2 becomes the new tentative winning outcome and the market is moved to the Upcoming Dispute Window.
+Place and settle a couple trades on a market to creat reporting fees.
+- [ ] (2.)
+Confirm that nothing is available to claim for either user via the Portfolio: Reporting page (nothing should be available because the dispute window hasn't ended.
-Then, switch to User1 and confirm that you can claim the REP you staked in the unsuccessful dispute via the Claim All button on Portfolio: Reporting.
+- [ ] (3.)
+Push time forward to the next dispute window.
+Then, switch to User1 and confirm that you can claim the REP you staked in the unsuccessful dispute + a share of the reporting fees from the previous fee window via the Claim All button on Portfolio: Reporting.
-- [ ] Verify account gets participation tokens for their failed dispute bond REP

 ## Multiple dispute rounds